Maloi: Career

 In 2018, Maloi auditioned for Star Hunt Academy (SHA) in Laguna and was selected as a trainee in early 2019.
 On October 10, 2020, Maloi was one of the last eight trainees to graduate and was officially announced as a member of an idol group.

 In November 2020, Maloi officially became a member of the Filipino girl group Bini as a main vocalist, Maloi wrote the rap section of Bini's 2021 song "Kinikilig", along with Mikha.

 In October 2023, Maloi appeared in Rob Deniel's music video for the song "RomCom", where she reenacted a scene from the Filipino romantic comedy movie A Very Special Love.
 In February 2024, Maloi became a regular judge for It's Showtime's Tawag ng Tanghalan Kids.
 On May 24, she starred in the music video for the song "Dilaw" by Maki.
 The two portrayed high school students who form a romantic connection as they bond over art and adventure.

 On November 30, Maloi sang "Hanggang Ngayon" with Ogie Alcasid at the latter's concert, Ogieoke 2: Reimagined.
 The track was originally a duet between Alcasid and Regine Velasquez.
 At Maki's Manila concert in December, Maloi joined him onstage when he sang "Dilaw".
 He told The Philippine Star, "Dilaw would not be complete if not for Maloi."
 Throughout 2024, major publications recognized Maloi's strong Internet presence.
 Nylon Manila identified her as an online "trendsetter".
 Likewise, Billboard Philippines recognized her as an "it girl" and "online persona".
 On January 29, 2025, Village Pipol unveiled Maloi as one of their nominees for the magazine's 6th VP Choice Awards (VPCA), under the category Female TikTok Face of the Year.

 On February 11, Maloi performed "Huwag na Huwag Mong Sasabihin" with Kitchie Nadal at Nadal's gig in Marikina.
 On May 30, Maloi won Female TikTok Face of the Year at the VP Choice Awards.

 On May 31, her fans held an event called "Everything Everywhere Maloi at Once" in Quezon City, which included Maloi-themed activities.
 Yzavelle Bevera, one of the organizers, told Rappler, "It's everything about art and everything that she loves and everything that we love about her."
 The news site reported that over 800 fans were in attendance.

 On September 10, Maloi appeared as a special guest on It's Showtime alongside Colet.
-On September 11, Maloi was announced as one of the mentors for the semifinals round of Idol Kids Philippines, which aired on September 13 and 14.
+Maloi was one of the guest mentors on Idol Kids Philippines, which ended on September 28.
 On November 7, she was a surprise performer at Maki's Kolorcoaster concert at the Araneta Coliseum.
 They performed an "emotional" duet version of "Dilaw".

+In 2026, Maloi and fellow Bini member Mikha were among the lead performers at the opening ceremony of UAAP Season 89 at the SM Mall of Asia Arena.